 FECCertification [CS mode] means the in-use fuel consumption of driving in CS mode [L/100 km].

-In many certification procedures, the UF of PHEVs initially has been estimated under the assumption that the vehicle’s battery is fully charged once per driving day and the vehicle drives in the CD mode as much as possible until the battery is depleted and continues driving in the CS for the remainder of the day.
-In real-world operation, however, it is observed that PHEVs on average are charged less frequent than once per driving day, resulting in a lower share of driving in CD mode and thereby higher fuel consumption than the values considered in certification values.
+In many certification procedures, the UF of OVC-HEVs initially has been estimated under the assumption that the vehicle’s battery is fully charged once per driving day and the vehicle drives in the CD until the battery is depleted and continues driving in the CS mode for the remainder of the day.
+In real-world operation, however, it is observed that OVC-HEVs on average are charged less frequent than once per driving day, resulting in a lower share of driving in CD mode and thereby higher fuel consumption than the values considered in certification values.

-In reaction to the large-scale evidence on the difference in observed in-use and certified fuel consumption values for PHEVs, the governments in some major markets including China, the EU and the US have updated the official UF assumptions and will gradually introduce these for the certification of new vehicles.
+In reaction to the large-scale evidence on the difference in observed in-use and certified fuel consumption values for OVC-HEVs, the governments in some major markets including China, the EU and the US have updated the official UF assumptions and will gradually introduce these for the certification of new vehicles.
 For vehicles in markets with such updated certification UF assumptions, such as the European Union, the United States and China, the in-use distribution between of CD and CS mode operation shall be based on the in-use CD mode range and the most recent certification UF curve throughout the vehicle’s lifetime.
 If new UF values are anticipated and officially released for future years, these values should be adopted and replace the previous UF figures in the lifetime assessment.

-For vehicles in markets where the official certification UF has not yet been updated based on the large-scale evidence of the average real-world operation of PHEVs, the same UF as in markets with such updated certification UF shall be used.
-This is justified by the finding that the updated certification UF in China, the EU, and US reflect a similar PHEV usage across these regions.
+For vehicles in markets where the official certification UF has not yet been updated based on the large-scale evidence of the average real-world operation of OVC-HEVs, the same UF as in markets with such updated certification UF shall be used.
+This is justified by the finding that the updated certification UF in China, the EU, and US reflect a similar OVC-HEV usage across these regions.
 Also for other markets, the updated UF curves from these regions are thus likely to be more representative than earlier UF curves that are not based on large-scale evidence.

 The in-use UF shall consider such updated certification UF and be based on the in-use instead of the certification electricity consumption in Mode 1 (e.g., CD mode).
-As the range of PHEVs in Mode 1 (e.g., CD mode) is determined by the electricity depleted from the battery, only the electricity consumption in that mode needs to be reflected.
-The in-use range in Mode 1 shall be determined according to the following equation:

-Rangein-use [CD mode]=Rangecertification [CD mode]×EECcertification [CD mode]EECin-use [CDmode] (27)

-Where;

-Rangecertification [CD Mode] means the certified range in CD Mode, e.g. Mode 1, as defined in the regional certification procedure.
-In some procedures, this may be defined as the full or equivalent all-electric range.
-In other regions, such as the EU WLTP, the CD mode range may include also some use of the combustion engine in mixed operation, which is included in the certified charge-depleting cycle range (RCDC).

-Note that in WLTP, the equivalent all electric range (EAER) is the proportion of the RCDC where the combustion engine is not running.
-Although the EAER typically is included in public disclosures, it is the RCDC that is used for the weighting of the CD and CS drive modes in WLTP.